Puyo Puyo Tetris 2: Story

 After the events of the first game, the worlds of Puyo and Tetris are separated once more, leading to all of the characters forgetting the memories they gained from their previous adventure.
 Strangely, the two puzzle worlds merge once more, seemingly caused by a brand new character, Marle.
 Ringo first encounters Tee and his crew in Suzuran, who are encouraged to pursue the mysterious force by the Keeper of Dimensions, Ex.

-After Ringo gathers Amitie, Arle Nadja, and Carbuncle the characters are introduced to the S.S Tetra's crew, they pursue Marle.
+After Ringo gathers Amitie, Arle Nadja, and Carbuncle the characters are introduced to the S.S Tetra's crew, and they pursue Marle.
 Eventually, they learn that she had brainwashed many of the citizens of Primp Town into constantly desiring to battle.
 Through the act of battling, Tee's crew and Ringo's friends free the citizens from Marle's spell and eventually find and defeat her.

 Marle reveals that she herself had been under the control of another new character, Squares.
 The cast of characters travel aboard the S.S Tetra to ask for Ex's guidance, who creates a path of various riddles to help Marle recall the circumstances surrounding the merging of worlds and Squares.
 After regaining her memories, Marle explains that she is the human incarnation of the Will of the Worlds, and that Squares was created by her to focus on maintaining the order of the world.

 The group of friends travel to the edge of the two worlds and face off against Squares, who wishes to destroy both worlds entirely due to their merging disrupting the natural order.
 As they battle Squares, Marle comes to the realization that Squares has the mentality of an infant despite his older appearance and voice.
 Marle calms Squares, and the group help quell the power he had progressively gained over the course of the adventure.
 After saying their sentimental goodbyes, the worlds separate once more.